Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 84. When interpreting a given ABG, what values must be normal for it to be considered “uncompensated”?

-Either the CO2 or HCO3 must be normal.
+For it to be considered uncompensated, either the CO2 or HCO3 must be normal.

 85. When interpreting a given ABG, what value must be normal for it to be considered “compensated”?

-The pH must be normal.
+For it to be considered compensated, the pH must be normal.

 86. How do you prevent pre-analytical errors in ABG samples?